BiomedicalImageAnalysis2025/topic01_team01/README.md

 - **matplotlib.pyplot**
 - **skitlern.metrics**

 If all packages were installed you can check out the `main.ipynb`.
 The Jupyter Notebook file explains all the used methods in detail and visualize the results after each step.
-Therefore it does not provide any kind of code exept the chunks used for plottin.
+Therefore it does not provide any kind of code exept the chunks used for plotting.

 For deeper insights click on [functions](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/main/functions).
 As every line of code is commented very detailed no uncertainties should be left.
 If so and you want to learn more about the theory of each method, sources to books and papers were also provided in each section and in the appendix.